shelleyolivia/learn-tutorials/polygon/build-a-funding-dao-on-polygon.md

     mapping(address => uint256[]) private votes;
 ```

-- `proposals` mapping stores the instances of `Proposal` structs.
+- `proposals` stores the instances of `Proposal` structs, mapped to a unique number.
-- `stakeholders` mapping contains all the tokens provided to DAO treasury by stakeholders.
+- `stakeholders` maps a Stakeholder's address to their balance of tokens provided to DAO treasury.
-- `members` mapping contains all the tokens provided to DAO treasury by members.
+- `members` maps a Member's address to their balance of tokens provided to the DAO treasury.
-- `votes` mapping contains the array of proposal ids for each stakeholder to keep track of votes.
+- `votes` contains the array of proposal IDs for each Stakeholder to keep track of their votes.

 ```solidity
     bytes32 public constant MEMBER = keccak256("MEMBER");